The kitchen is the most dangerous room in the house, so kitchen safety is important.

 This goes double and triple for food.
 Think of all the people who've handled your food, from the people who picked it to the people who processed it to the grocer who stocked it.

-I even wash produce that's been "triple-washed."
+You may even want to wash produce that's labeled "triple-washed."
 Because who knows?
 And produce can be great producers of e. coli.
 Or is it salmonella?
-Either way, I wash it.
+Either way, washing it is a good practice to get into.

 So wash your produce, but more importantly, wash your hands.
 Before you cook (to wash away all the exterior germs), while you cook (to wash away all the germs from the food you've handled), and after you cook (to wash away all the side effects of cooking).
 And of course, wash before you eat (again, to wash away all the exterior germs your hands have touched).